daneroo/nx-audiobook/infra/PROGRESS.md

 - Brent Weeks - The Broken Eye
 - Brent Weeks - The Blood Mirror
 - Brent Weeks - The Burning White
-- Ian Stewart - Calculating the Cosmos
-- Immanuel Kant - The Critique of Pure Reason
-- Isaac Asimov - Foundation
-- Isaac Asimov - Foundation & Empire
-- Isaac Asimov - Second Foundation
-- Isaac Asimov - I, Robot
-- Isaac Asimov - The Caves of Steel
-- Isaac Asimov - The Naked Sun
-- Isaac Asimov - The Complete Robot
-- Isaac Asimov - The Robots of Dawn
-- Isaac Asimov - Robots & Empire
-- Isaac Asimov - Robot Dreams
-- Isaac Asimov - Robot Visions
-- Isaac Asimov - The Positronic Man
-- J.R.R.
-Tolkien - The Hobbit
-- J.R.R.
-Tolkien - The Fellowship of the Ring
-- J.R.R.
-Tolkien - The Two Towers
-- J.R.R.
-Tolkien - The Return of the King
-- J.R.R.
-Tolkien - The Hobbit
-- J.R.R.
-Tolkien - The Fellowship of the Ring
-- J.R.R.
-Tolkien - The Two Towers
-- J.R.R.
-Tolkien - The Return of the King
 - Jack Kornfield - The Inner Art of Meditation
 - James Nestor - Breath: The New Science of a Lost Art
 - James Surowiecki - Wisdom of Crowds